thundra-io/merloc/README.md

 ## Runtime Setup

-After broker setup is complete, you also need to install following runtime specific (Java, Node.js, Python, ...) components (as shown in the [Architecture](#architecture) section):
+After broker setup is complete, you also need to install following runtime components (as shown in the [Architecture](#architecture) section):

 1) **GateKeeper**: Allows AWS Lambda functions to communicate with your local runtime through broker.
 You can add **MerLoc GateKeeper** as AWS Lambda extension to your AWS Lambda function by following the instructions [here](https://github.com/thundra-io/merloc-gatekeeper-aws-lambda-extension).